lightiv/ansible/README.md

 If you do not get Orchestrator going in a timely manner your will also get ```jailed```

-## Step 4 - Create our COSMOS and ETHEREUM delegate address.
-Fund them, deploy our ETHEREUM contract address and finally start Orchestrator
+## Step 4 - Create our COSMOS and ETHEREUM delegate addresses, fund them, deploy our ETHEREUM contract address and finally start Orchestrator

 From your Gravity Bridge node.
 Finish the Gravity Bridge setup:
 ```